Anmol53/react-conceptual-questions/README.md

     ***

-11. ## How to connect react with backend?
+11. ## How to connect react with the backend?

-    We need to set `proxy` to backend URL in `package.json` file.
+    We need to set `proxy` to the backend URL in the `package.json` file.
 Like: `"proxy": "http://localhost:8080"`.
-And than we can make API Calls to this URL to perform any operations on backend.
+And then we can make API Calls to this URL to perform any operations on the backend.

     ***

-12. ## Why use Redux in react?
+12. ## Why use Redux in React?

     When multiple components require the same data, we need to `lift the state up` until we find the common ancestor.
 We know that in React, data can only flow in one direction `(top-down)`.
 Therefore, we will also need to create multiple callbacks to update the data.
 This will cause two problems.
 First, data will also be available to the intermediate components, even if the data is not required by them.
 Second, the code becomes too complex.
 Therefore we use **<span style="color:#593D88;">Redux</span>**.